CSUMBmWall/journal/README.md

 A selected image from the computer hits the Node.js server that uploads it to a folder, and then serves it up locally.

 When inserting a YouTube link, the Node.js server makes a call to  the YouTube Data API that grabs the title and a thumbnail image, and inserts that as a hyperlink.
-An iframe was used originally, but the Angular pipe that converts Markdown reloads the iframe image every time a character is typed in the edit pane, and it gets on my nerves.

 The insert URL also hits the Node.js server to grab the title of the page using the Cheerio library and inserts it as a hyperlink.